matrix-org/matrix-spec/content/appendices.md

 https://matrix.to/#/<identifier>/<extra parameter>?<additional arguments>
 ```

-The identifier may be a room ID, room alias, user ID, or group ID.
+The identifier may be a room ID, room alias, or user ID.
 The
 extra parameter is only used in the case of permalinks where an event ID
 is referenced.
 The matrix.to URI, when referenced, must always start
 with `https://matrix.to/#/` followed by the identifier.